 There is a well-established management structure in place with clear definition of duties.
-The management has taken good account of relevant legislation and quidance meet legal requirements in full.
+However, at times, the leader does not delegate enough responsibility to others when needed to do so.
+The management has taken good account of relevant legislation and guidance meet legal requirements in full.

 The cylch has taken good account of National priorities, including implementing the Foundation Phase curriculum.
-It has also made good use of opportunities to visit the Welsh school that shares the same site and work with them to ensure extremely useful and solid links.
+It has also made good use of opportunities to work with the local Welsh schools to ensure useful and solid links.